Browser Settings, OS-Settings, Preferred-Language, Regional Settings, …

 - SharePoint (incl.
 OneDrive)

-These services doesn’t make use of the PreferredLanguage Attribute:
+These services do not make use of the PreferredLanguage Attribute:

 - Exchange Mailbox